SoftwareHeritage/swh-dataset/docs/generate_subdataset.rst

 available as a database on AWS Athena, which can be set up by following the steps described in :ref:`swh-graph-athena`.

-The subdataset can then be generated with the ``aws dataset athena gensubdataset`` command::
+The subdataset can then be generated with the ``swh dataset athena gensubdataset`` command::

     swh dataset athena gensubdataset \